iocafe/iocafe-doc/source/extensions/deviceinfo/200717-deviceinfo.rst

   * - rm_malloc
     - Operating system memory allocated by EOSAL, bytes.
   * - rm_muse
-    - How much of memory allocated through/by EOSAL is in use.
-The os_malloc() adds to used memory and os_free() releases it.
+    - How much of memory allocated through/by EOSAL is in use, or 0 if EOSAL memory manager is disabled (OSAL_MEMORY_MANAGER define is 0).
+If EOSAL memory manager is enabled, the os_malloc() adds to used memory and os_free() releases it.
   * - rm_threads
     - Number of threads created trough EOSAL.
 Value 0 indicates that multi-threading support is disabled (OSAL_MULTITHREAD_SUPPORT is 0).